rafgraph/detect-touch-events/README.md

 # Detect Touch Events

-Detect if the browser supports the touch events api.
+Detect if the browser supports the Touch Events API.

-[Live detection test][liveDetectionTest] &#8212; [view on npm][onNpm]
+[Live detection test][liveDetectionTest]

-Exports a reference to a singleton object (a micro state machine with an update function) with its state set to if the browser supports the touch events api, and if so how many touch points does it have, as well as an `update()` function which re-runs the tests and updates the object's state.
+Exports a reference to a singleton object (a micro state machine with an update function) with its state set to if the device supports the Touch Events API, as well as an `update()` function which re-runs the tests and updates the object's state.

 Note that `detect-touch-events` is one of the micro state machines used by [`detect-it`][detectItRepo] to determine if a device is `mouseOnly`, `touchOnly`, or `hybrid`.